-- From 2013-15, in addition to my freelance writing and editing work, I launched a climate change campaign called Fossil Free South Africa.
-This has involved considerable ongoing research, lobbying, fundraising and public speaking, especially since the latter half of 2014.
+- From 2013-18, in addition to my freelance writing and editing work, I helped launch and have become the coordinator of a climate change campaign/small NGO called Fossil Free South Africa.
+This has involved considerable ongoing research, lobbying, fundraising, writing and public speaking, especially since the latter half of 2014.

 - In 2012, I continued freelance writing for newspapers and NGOs.
 I spent a great deal of time working as a volunteer member of the founding organising committee for a new campaign for electoral and party finance reform, My Vote Counts.
 I also spent considerable time working on creating a new project for publishing sustainability data, and did some fiction editing.

 - From 2010 through early 2012, in addition to freelance work, I was a part-time assistant director, mostly focusing on communications, at the Southern African Faith Communities’ Environment Institute (SAFCEI).
 This was a secondment from SAFCEI’s board, and ended after COP 17.

 - In 2009, I wrote articles on climate change and sustainability for The Weekender (the now defunct weekend edition of Business Day), and Project 90×2030; and maintained a blog for Incite Sustainability as an associate.